Considering rollback after upgrading an Aurora cluster using the RDS B/G Deployments feature

 During maintenance when DB writing is stopped, switch B/G, and after the switch, check the binlog position on the Green (MySQL 8.0) side.

-When switching back, you can generate an update differential SQL file from that position to the latest position and apply it to the Blue (MySQL 5.7) cluster to switch back.This is a method that seems difficult.
+When rolling back, you can generate an update differential SQL file from that position to the latest position and apply it to the Blue (MySQL 5.7) cluster to roll back.This is a method that seems difficult.

 • Stop writing to the database in service maintenance mode, etc.